Whether short or long-term, staff absence hits companies hard. But why should you be bothered about it and how do you go about managing it?

 First off, it’s probably best to be clear what we’re talking about here.
 As most employers will know, absences come in all shapes and sizes and can last anything from days to years.
 But what’s the biggest cause of absence?

 While minor illnesses are still the most common cause of short-term illness, the number of people absent due to stress and mental health issues remains a major issue for employers in both the short and long term.

-According to the 2016 CIPD report, the main causes of sickness absence are:
+According to the CIPD's 2018 report, the main causes of sickness absence are:

 Whether you’re trying to tackle short or long-term absence, the best starting point is to start monitoring your absences, if you don’t already - unless you know what you’re dealing with, it’s pretty impossible to manage.

 The good news is that this doesn’t have to be difficult; if you’re a smaller company, it could be something as simple as setting up an Excel spreadsheet to monitor staff absence.

 SMEs can monitor absence using the Health and Safety Executive’s free sickness management tool SART prototype.